 Crawl spaces are particularly vulnerable to sinking since there is extra space that is not braced.
-If you have windows supported near a failing foundation, they will likely be affected.
+Windows near a failing foundation will likely be affected.

 Note that sloping due to settling or shifting of the foundation could be minor.
 Even resulting cracks in the walls, ceiling, or foundation can be easily fixed after foundation stabilization.
 Even if you see these things, it does not necessarily mean serious foundation issues.

-However, if the foundation is compromised, then it is at risk of other threats, like further damage.
-A damaged settling foundation can affect the whole building being supported above.
+However, if the foundation is compromised, you risk further damage.
+A damaged settling foundation can affect the whole building above.

 Replacing flooring and subflooring can be expensive, depending on the extent of the project.
-It is a less serious issue than the other cause of slope, but you do not want to go forward with flooring repairs when the underlying issue has to be addressed.
+It is a less serious issue than the other cause of slope, but you do not want to go forward with flooring repairs when you need to address an underlying issue.
 And, if it does happen to be an issue with the flooring or subflooring, then you can have the peace of mind that you have ruled out other issues.

-If it is a flooring issue, go with a contractor that has experience removing and replacing subfloor.
+If it is a flooring issue, go with a contractor experienced in removing and replacing subfloors.
 There are many risks to improperly repaired subfloors.
 Only hire an expert when fixing the critical structure of your home.